-Felty's syndrome is a complication of long-standing rheumatoid arthritis.
-Felty's syndrome is defined by the presence of three conditions: rheumatoid arthritis, an enlarged spleen (splenomegaly), and an abnormally low white blood count.
+- Felty's syndrome is diagnosed by the presence of three conditions: rheumatoid arthritis, an enlarged spleen, and an abnormally low white blood count.

-What are the symptoms of Felty's syndrome?
+What are risk factors for Felty's syndrome?

 Some patients with Felty's syndrome have more infections, such as pneumonia or skin infections, than the average person.
 This increased susceptibility to infections is attributed to the low white blood counts that are characteristic of Felty's syndrome.
 Ulcers in the skin over the legs can complicate Felty's syndrome.

 Treatment of Felty's syndrome is not always required.
 The underlying rheumatoid arthritis is managed in the standard fashion.
-Treatments used for patients with recurring infections, active arthritis, or ulcer in the legs include rheumatoid disease modifying drugs, such as methotrexate and azathioprine.
+Treatments used for patients with recurring infections, active arthritis, or ulcer in the legs include rheumatoid disease modifying drugs, such as methotrexate (Rheumatrex, Trexall) and azathioprine (Imuran).
 Patients with severe infectious diseases may benefit by weekly injections with a stimulating factor (granulocyte stimulating factor/GSF) that acts to increase the amount of white blood cells.
 Surgical removal of the spleen has been performed for the same reasons but has not been evaluated by long-term research studies.

-Medically Reviewed by a Doctor on 4/7/2015
+Medically Reviewed on 3/19/2021